0:30

 Credits

-• Alecia VenkataramanWriter/Creative Director/staff/alecia-venkataraman
+• Alecia VenkataramanWriter/Creative Director/team/alecia-venkataraman

-• Toni MitchellSenior Reporter/staff/toni-mitchell
+• Toni MitchellSenior Reporter/team/toni-mitchell

-• Michael McDevittVideo Editor/staff/michael-mcdevitt
+• Michael McDevittVideo Editor/team/michael-mcdevitt

-• Jesse JinesVideo Editor/staff/jesse-jines
+• Jesse JinesVideo Editor/team/jesse-jines

-• Curtiss PhilipsenActor /VO Artist/staff/curtiss-philipsen
+• Curtiss PhilipsenActor /VO Artist/team/curtiss-philipsen

 Transcript